 “I see your ability to allow very different people to ‘connect’ at a deeper and more meaningful level than has ever happened before.”

 “I really appreciated those times we talked openly about my unique personality/traits because it’s something that doesn’t happen very often in a business environment.”

 “You are so good at making people feel at ease and comfortable.”

 “You really pay attention when talking to others.”

 “Our group found you to be very approachable.”

 “It was empowering to hear your validation of the strengths that I brought to the table.
 As a non-traditional business person, I tend to undervalue my own contributions.”

+I hope you’ll contact me so we can discuss your objectives.
 You don’t have to love dogs to work with me.
 You just have to appreciate people.